Ultra-Diffuse Galaxies as Extreme Star-forming Environments I: Mapping Star Formation in HI-Rich UDGs: Discussion

-\textit{High-spin halos.} Finally, we consider the proposal that UDGs are formed out of the high spin tail of the halo distribution \citep[see, e.g.][]{dalcanton1997, amorisco2016, rong2017, dicintio2019, liao2019}.
-This formation scenario predicts that UDGs will host ordered \HI{} disks, in line with resolved measurements from the literature \citep{mancerapina2019, mancerapina2020, gault2021}.
-However, this formation scenario also predicts that, at fixed stellar mass, UDGs \rrr{at $z=0$} should have generally lower \rrr{central volumetric} gas densities \rrr{and more radially extended profiles} than high surface brightness galaxies \citep{liao2019}.
-This is seemingly at odds with our results, though a comparison to \HI{} \rrr{surface density} (rather than total gas \rrr{density}) is necessary to quantitatively demonstrate such a conflict.
-However, we note that neither the early merger scenario nor the high-spin halo scenario are in conflict with the most salient point of our analysis -- that UDGs, once set on a path towards low-efficiency star formation, are likely to continue to fall behind the stellar mass build-up of the general dwarf population.
+\rrrtwo{The upshot of the discussion at hand, rather, is }that neither the early merger scenario nor the high-spin halo scenario are in conflict with the most salient point of our analysis -- that once set on a path towards low-efficiency star formation, \rrrtwo{galaxies like our present-day UDGs} are likely to continue to fall behind the stellar mass build-up of the general dwarf population.